COPRS/processing-sentinel-1/README.md

 For more information, please consult [https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-1](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-1)

+Please note that each of the RS Add-ons are using a generic set of microservices.
+The available configuration parameters are not described in the RS Add-on directly, but can be found in a [common documentation](./common/README.md) that is applicable for all the RS add-ons listed above.
+Please consult it in order to learn what configuraton parameters are available.

 ## Dependencies

 In order to work properly the RS Add-ons are requiring a few dependencies that needs to be deployed before hands.